 Program Highlights for Lyon, France

-- Live in France’s third-largest city, home to an international mix of people and architecture from over two millennia
+- Live in France’s third-largest city, home to an international mix of people and architecture from over two millennia.

-- Study intensive French language, from Second-Year French and up, and an array of electives taught in both French and English
+- Study intensive French language, from Second-Year French and up, and an array of electives taught in both French and English.

-- Enjoy field trips to the French Alps and Bourgogne
+- Enjoy field trips to the French Alps and Bourgogne.

-- Walk or bike along the banks of the scenic Rhône and Saône rivers; take weekend trips to ski or snowboard in the French Alps; enjoy some of Lyon’s famous home-style cooking; explore shops and make international friends
+- Walk or bike along the banks of the scenic Rhône and Saône rivers; take weekend trips to ski or snowboard in the French Alps; enjoy some of Lyon’s famous home-style cooking; explore shops and make international friends.

 Why Study In Lyon?

-Lyon is one of the most attractive cities in France, creating a fresh combination of the bustle of a large, European city and the simplicity of French tradition.
+Lyon is one of the most attractive cities in France, creating a fresh combination of the bustle of a large, modern, European city and the simplicity of French tradition.
 The Presqu’île of Lyon serves as the city center with towering business buildings, blocks of busy shops, and streets lined with cafés full of Lyonnais taking their afternoon break.
 The charm of the city lies in your ability to escape the crowds by turning onto a quiet cobblestone street and ducking into a small bistro, where you are sure to get a chance to practice your French.
 Spend your weekends biking or strolling along the Rhône or Saône rivers, planning a Sunday picnic with friends, or wandering through some of the most well-preserved Renaissance architecture in the world.
 Choosing a homestay while you are abroad will give you the opportunity to see into the heart of French home life, culture, and cooking.

 However, the academic courses are only part of the intended value of the program.
 Participation in a homestay, cultural events and local festivals, and program field trips also form an integral part of the program.
 You can spend your weekdays taking language courses, your evenings chatting over dinner with your host family, and your weekends meeting up with French friends at cultural events and social gatherings.